Managing a genetic disease is a lifetime commitment. From diagnosis

-The Gaucher Registry (sponsored by Sanofi Genzyme) is the world’s largest cooperative observational study on Gaucher disease.
-The International Collaborative Gaucher Group (ICGG) established the registry in 1991 as a longitudinal database tracking outcomes of routine clinical practice.
+The ICGG Gaucher Registry (sponsored by Sanofi) is the world’s largest cooperative observational study on Gaucher disease.
+The ICGG established the Gaucher Registry in 1991 as a longitudinal database tracking outcomes of routine clinical practice.

-Data from the Gaucher Registry provides insight into Gaucher disease.
-Publications based on this data have helped increase understanding of Gaucher disease, its natural history, diagnosis, treatment, and management as well as bone disease, pediatric presentation, and genotypes.
-The Gaucher Registry maintains its integrity by a commitment to patient privacy and confidentiality, as well as a commitment to the quality of data.
+Data from the ICGG Gaucher Registry provide insight into Gaucher disease.
+Publications based on these data have helped increase understanding of Gaucher disease, its natural history, diagnosis, treatment, and management as well as bone disease, pediatric presentation, and genotypes.
+The ICGG Gaucher Registry maintains its integrity by a commitment to patient privacy and confidentiality, as well as a commitment to the quality of data.

-CareConnectPSS, personalized support services for patients, represents Sanofi Genzyme’s more than 35-year commitment to supporting the rare disease community.
+CareConnectPSS, personalized support services for patients, represents Sanofi’s more than 35-year commitment to supporting the rare disease community.
 CareConnectPSS is designed to support each patient’s unique journey.